web analytics

 THE NEED

-The practice of medicine is facing immense challenges today, with many believing that it is reaching the point of crisis.
+The practice of medicine continues to face immense challenges, with many believing that it is reaching the point of crisis.
 Experts warn that the mental health of doctors is declining, and this impacts patient safety.
 National studies report that approximately half of all U.S. physicians and nurses experience professional burnout, which is characterized by emotional exhaustion, depersonalization (treating people like objects), and a low sense of meaning and purpose in work.

 Consequences of Burnout